ExistensialReset/flowmosr/README.md

-To read the whole repository, if you're on https://existensialreset.github.io/flowmosr (nice colors!) go to github.com/ExistensialReset/flowmosr
+To read the whole repository, if you're on https://existensialreset.github.io/flowmosr (nice colors, right?) go to github.com/ExistensialReset/flowmosr

 ---